 Clearly, people feel that talking on the cell phone somehow isolates them from the people in their immediate vicinity.
 The deeper they get into their conversations, the more removed they feel from those who are physically present and the more engaged they become in the conversation itself.
 Unfortunately for them, and for their unwilling listeners, they are anything but isolated.
 Their public cell phone behavior is annoying, and perhaps a bit foolish (given that the wrong third party may overhear the conversation), but there’s no ill intent.
 You would most likely be right in concluding that the behavior is inconsiderate but it’s not motivated by any kind of ulterior motive.

 In other situations, however, public cell phone talkers may enjoy being in the conversational limelight.
 They want to look busy, important, and in charge.
 Their public conversations are filled with overstated stories of their success, either real or implied.
 They let everyone around them know how well their sales are going or how many demands they experience in their high-level job.
 Perhaps their conversation is filled with boss-like commands in which they issue instructions to the person on the other end of the phone telling the other person to sell this or buy that.
-You might suspect that rather then being oblivious to their surroundings, these cell phone talkers relish sounding important, and are playing to what they believe is an impressionable audience.
+You might suspect that rather than being oblivious to their surroundings, these cell phone talkers relish sounding important and are playing to what they believe is an impressionable audience.